GizmoAhmed/gizmoahmed.github.io/src/content/work/undercooked.md

 > Motivation

 Undercooked was developed as a prototype to spark discussion about expanding on this genre within the studio.
-I worked alongside an audio engineer, artists, and fellow programmers, gaining valuable experience in communicating technical concepts to diverse team members.
+I worked alongside an audio engineer, artists, and fellow programmers.
 Developing a game within a limited time frame accelerated my learning across all facets of game development.

 Here is what I contributed to this project.